$0 South Dakota Foster Care Quick-Start Checklist

 PRIDE training scheduling: The most common delay.
 Call to get the next start date before you do anything else.

-Adam Walsh out-of-state checks: No way to speed these up.
-Starting them within the first week of the application is the only strategy.
+Adam Walsh out-of-state checks: Response times are controlled by each state.
+Starting them within the first week of the application is the main mitigation.

 Home study backlog at regional offices: Sioux Falls DSS handles high case volume.
 The time between your home inspection and when a licensing specialist can complete your write-up varies by office staffing.